mend-toolkit/mend-examples/Repo-Integration/Private-Registries-No-HostRules/README.md

 #### Maven
 With Maven, adding environment variables to the settings.xml is as easy as ${env.<environment_variable_name>}.
 Therefore, if you take any generic settings.xml, and set the servers and credentials to environment variables.
 Then this can be handled when starting up the container by adding the environment variables either to the docker command with `-e` or by using the `environment:` option when specifying the container in a docker-compose.yml file.
 For the scanner, all you need to do is map the settings.xml into the .m2 directory.
 For the remediate container, you need to map the config.js file into the `/usr/src/app` directory and set the environment variables accordingly.
 For the config.js, you can access environment variables by using the directive `process.env.<variable_name>`

+> **_NOTE_**: Any attempt in the POM file to specifically reach out to Maven Central will supercede the settings.xml that you map into the container.
+Therefore, no registry handling should be specified by the project itself, and rather should leave the container to deal with it.

 #### NPM
 NPM is not too different than maven.
 The major difference is that, you need different credentials for the scanner and for the Remediate container.
 For the scanner, you need the NPM Auth Token that is provided by Artifactory.
 For the Remediate container, you need the username and password provided by Artifactory.
 The only other difference is that for environment variables in the .npmrc file, you can just specify ${<variable_name>}.
 Below is an image showing the NPM Password and the NPM Auth Token.